richardhboyd/learn-rust-on-aws/Lesson-03/projects/project01/README.md

 Now we'll build this binary with the following command:

-`cargo +nightly build --release --out-dir=out -Z unstable-options --manifest-path ./my-example-function/Cargo.toml `
+`cargo +nightly build --release --out-dir=./my-example-function/out -Z unstable-options --manifest-path ./my-example-function/Cargo.toml `

 This will place all of the build artifacts in the usual `target/release/` directory, but it will also copy just the binary to a directory named `out/`.
 This will be important for the later CDK step.